tiagocassio/Angular2-SpringBoot/README.md

 Go to `File->Settings` and configure the Typescript Compiler so that it uses the tsconfig.json file, enable the typescript compiler and track changes.
 Mark your `dist` folder as an excluded directory.

 You can right click your gulpfile.js and select `Show gulp tasks`.
-Run the `watch-resources` gulp task, this will track changes in html files and copy them to the `dist` folder.
+Run the `watch-resources` gulp task: this will track changes in html files and copy them to the `dist` folder.
 You can always do a clean build by running the `build` or `build-watch-resources` task.

 Now you are ready to create Angular 2 applications and use your Spring Boot application to offer backend services at the same time.